 - The amplitude of the audio signal modulates the frequency of the carrier wave.

-- The modulated carrier wave is received by the headphones and the audio signal is retrieved out of the carrier wave.
+- The headphones receive the modulated carrier wave, and the audio signal is retrieved out of the carrier wave.

 The Sennheiser RS 175 headphones (link to compare prices on Amazon and B&H Photo/Video) are an excellent example of RF wireless headphones: